-- 8. Privacy Deloitte and the Authority acknowledge and agree that, during the course of this engagement, Deloitte may collect personal information about identifiable individuals ("Personal Information"), either from the Authority or from third parties.
-Deloitte's services are provided on the basis that the Authority has obtained any required consents for collection, use and disclosure to us of Personal Information required under applicable privacy legislation.
-The Authority and Deloitte agree that Deloitte will collect, use and disclose Personal Information on behalf of the Authority solely for purposes related to completing this engagement, related engagements, or providing services to the Authority and Deloitte shall not collect, use and disclose such Personal Information for Deloitte's own behalf or for its own purposes. - 9.
-Third parties Deloitte's engagement is not planned or conducted in contemplation of or for the purpose of reliance by any third party (other than the Authority and any party to whom Deloitte's audit report is addressed) or with respect to any specific transaction.
+- 8. Privacy Deloitte and the Service acknowledge and agree that, during the course of this engagement, Deloitte may collect personal information about identifiable individuals ("Personal Information"), either from the Service or from third parties.
+Deloitte's services are provided on the basis that the Service has obtained any required consents for collection, use and disclosure to us of Personal Information required under applicable privacy legislation. the Service and Deloitte agree that Deloitte will collect, use and disclose Personal Information on behalf of the Service solely for purposes related to completing this engagement, providing services to the Service and Deloitte shall not collect, use and disclose such Personal Information for Deloitte's own behalf or for its own purposes. - 9.
+Third parties Deloitte's engagement is not planned or conducted in contemplation of or for the purpose of reliance by any third party (other than the Service and any party to whom Deloitte's audit report is addressed) or with respect to any specific transaction.
 Therefore, items of possible interest to a third party will not be addressed and matters may exist that would be assessed differently by a third party, possibly in connection with a specific transaction. - 10.
-Confidentiality To the extent that, in connection with this engagement, Deloitte comes into possession of Personal Information or any proprietary or confidential information of the Authority (collectively, "Confidential Information"), Deloitte will not disclose such information to any third party without the Authority's consent, except: - (a) as may be required or permitted by legal authority, the rules of professional conduct/code of ethics; - (b) to Deloitte Entities (as such term is defined below), component auditors and permitted subcontractors; or
+Confidentiality To the extent that, in connection with this engagement, Deloitte comes into possession of Personal Information or any proprietary or confidential information of the Service, Deloitte will not disclose such information to any third party without the Service's consent, except: - (a) as may be required or permitted by legal authority, the rules of professional conduct/code of ethics; or

-(c) to the extent that such information shall have otherwise become publicly available.
+(b) to the extent that such information shall have otherwise become publicly available.
 Except as instructed otherwise in writing, each party may assume that the other approves of properly addressed fax, e-mail (including e-mail exchanged via internet media) and voice mail communication of both sensitive and non-sensitive information and other communications concerning this engagement, as well as other means of communication used or accepted by the other.